How to apply for Manchester-Melbourne dual-award PhD studentships

-Applications are now welcome to the dual-award programme between The University of Manchester and The University of Melbourne.
+Applications are now welcomed to the dual-award programme between The University of Manchester and the University of Melbourne.

-You should contact the lead supervisor named in your chosen project information page for initial discussion before submitting your formal application.
+You should contact the lead supervisor named in your chosen project for an initial discussion before submitting your formal application.

 Decide on the project(s) that are most relevant to your research interests from the list of available projects.